goOICT/SocialDistance/README.md

 The app can be deployed by an organization made available to be downloaded by individual workers.
 Individuals may opt in to application use and have granular and transparent data and privacy control’s.

 ### Features
-* Detect Users - App notifies users when another app user is close.
+* **Detect Users** - App notifies users when another app user is close.
 4 levels of granularity.
 "Good Distance"= green, "Warning"= yellow, "Danger" = Orange, "Too Close"= Red
-* Alerts - user and shows signal strength when other app user devices are detected.
+* **Alerts** - user and shows signal strength when other app user devices are detected.
-* History - App stores a local history of the alerts from coming close to other app user devices.
+* **History** - App stores a local history of the alerts from coming close to other app user devices.
 Displays Date and Time.
-* Pause detection - user can turn off detection in app when not in use.
+* **Pause Detection** - user can turn off detection in app when not in use.

 ### Roadmap
-* **Set your Social Distance** -  High risk users can set thier social distance 'radious' to be more sensitive that the CDC recommended 6 feet, so that they are notified for 'Too Close' app users sooner.
+* **Set Your Social Distance** -  High risk users can set thier social distance 'radious' to be more sensitive that the CDC recommended 6 feet, so that they are notified for 'Too Close' app users sooner.
 * **Safe Teams** - Add users to your 'Safe Team' using secure QR codes for each handset.
 This allows families who are safely socially distancing together to not recieve notifications of eachothers hansets when they are together, but out in public.
 E.G. A Couple shopping together in a store where all shoppers have the app downloaded and turned on.
-* Employers who deploy this could have option for users to opt in to sending location data for sessions that occured at the workplace if users wanted to contribute to mapping areas in the workplace where social distancing is not possible, per session.
+* **Data Storeage for Employers** - Could have option for users to opt in to sending location data for sessions that occured at the workplace if users wanted to contribute to mapping areas in the workplace where social distancing is not possible, per session.
 * **IOS Version** - IOS version is built, and we are working to get this through the Apple Play store now.
 Contact us if you would like a download.

 # Future Versions